 Introduce the different intrinsic motivators with some background explanation and an example

 Step 1 of the exercise:

-- Let each person individually order (rank) the motivators by importance from left to right (in the Western world): with left, the least important motivators and right the most important motivators
+- Let each person individually order (rank) the motivators by importance from left to right (in the Western world): with the left, the least important motivators, and right, the most important motivators.

 Step 2 of the activity:

 - Let each person individually indicate how daily work (or a particular change in daily work) influences the motivators.
 Do your daily activities influence your motivators in a positive (move them upward) or negative way (move them downward)?

 - Let people (could be in pairs) explain a bit about the change.
 Why is that shift happening?